kumar1983/html5videoplayer/wphtml5player/readme.txt

 == Frequently Asked Questions ==
 = How to enable use with SWFObject? =
-Easy, just add the below to `header.php` template of your selected theme.
+Easy, just add the below to the top of `header.php` template of your selected theme.

 `<?php if(function_exists("html5player_enableSWFObject")) {
 	html5player_enableSWFObject();